mejiaej/planets/README.md

 ```

 BTW, tests are connected to the same database, so running tests might modify the current database.
 In a real scenario we'll have a separate db for integration test runs.

-## Overview

-RESTful API that returns a list of Star Wars planets and their information from a local SQLite DB.